Budget Allocation Policies for Real-Time Multi-Agent Path Finding: Background and Problem Definition

 \section{Background and Problem Definition}

-The classical MAPF problem~\cite{stern2019multi} involves a graph $G = (V, E)$ and a set of $k$ agents.
+The classical MAPF problem~\cite{stern2019multi} involves a graph $G = (V, E)$ and a set $\mathcal{K}$ of $k$ agents representing the robots.
 Each agent $i \in \{1,\ldots,k\}$ has a designated source vertex $s_i$ and target vertex $g_i$.
 We define a path $\pi = (v_1, \ldots, v_{|\pi|})$ as a sequence of vertices where consecutive vertices are either identical (representing a \emph{wait} action) or connected by an edge (representing a \emph{move} action).
-Time is assumed to be discretized, the duration of every move is a single time step, and the cost of a path $\pi$, denoted $C(\pi)$ is the number of time steps needed to traverse the path ($|\pi| - 1$).
+Time is assumed to be discrete, the duration of every move is a single time step, and the cost of a path $\pi$, denoted $C(\pi)$ is the number of time steps needed to traverse the path ($|\pi| - 1$).

-A MAPF \emph{solution} $\Pi$ is an assignment mapping each agent $i$ to a conflict-free path $\Pi(i)$ from $s_i$ to $g_i$.
-We focus on two conflict types: \emph{vertex conflicts}, where agents occupy the same vertex simultaneously, and \emph{swapping conflicts}, where agents exchange positions in a single move.
+A MAPF \emph{solution} $\Pi$ is an assignment mapping each robot $i$ to a conflict-free path $\Pi(i)$ from $s_i$ to $g_i$.
+We focus on two conflict types: \emph{vertex conflicts}, where robots move to the same vertex simultaneously, and \emph{swapping conflicts}, where robots exchange positions in a single move.
 Sum of costs (SOC) and makespan are two common MAPF solution cost functions where $\textit{SOC}(\Pi) = \sum_{\pi \in \Pi} C(\pi)$ and $\textit{Makespan}(\Pi)=\max_{\pi \in \Pi} C(\pi)$.
+Minimizing \textit{SOC} reduces the total movement of all robots, while minimizing \textit{Makespan} focuses on ensuring the last robot reaches its goal as quickly as possible. \plan{DONE}{(1-2 paragraphs at most) Describe MAPF Algorithms: PrP, PIBT, LNS2}